Dress up your Halloween treats this year by making a batch of sweet little Charlie Brown Ghost Brownies.

 Last weekend, I hung out with Charlie Brown and the rest of the Peanuts Gang at Cedar Point.
 I attended Bloggy Con 15 and one of the perks of joining about 150 other bloggers to learn how to take our blogs to the next level was getting 3 day passes to the amusement park.

-We visited 6 haunted houses and walked through a few outdoor haunts.
+During out stay we were able to visit 6 haunted houses and walk through a few outdoor haunts.
 Our favorite was Zombie High School.
 It was so cool walking the halls of Zombie High, wandering through the nurses office, science lab and locker rooms and even visiting the insanely gross cafeteria.
-It was my favorite room in all the haunted houses.
-It was just so cleverly decorated.

 I used Wilton’s Brownie Pops molds to bake my brownies, then covered them in decadent chocolate ganache and draped white modeling chocolate over top so that they looked like ghosts.